Farinata flatbread is a traditional Italian appetizer, reminiscent of a savory crepe using chickpea flour, flavored with garlic and rosemary.

 I walked gleaming wide halls to stretch my legs, occasionally glancing in rooms at patients crumpled in their beds.
 They were like wilting flowers, with their heads tilted back, mouths agape, bed-clothes fading into the bedding.
 I quickly looked away in something like embarrassment, before family members, hunched in quiet anxiety next to their beds, noticed me.

 In the face of such raw pain and vulnerability, one can’t help but be grateful for good health.
 And to weigh one’s own life with fresh perspective.

-And to gain perspective.
-My earlier annoyance with Myles over some meaningless wrong turn we made getting to the hotel from the airport suddenly felt pretty trivial.
+My earlier annoyance with Myles (my Carnivorous Maximus husband) over some senseless wrong turn we made en route to the hotel from the airport suddenly felt trivial.
+And petty.

 - Whisk the warm water into the chickpea flour until smooth.
 Add the salt, pepper and minced rosemary and whisk again.
 Allow to sit on the counter for 4 hours (or overnight) to allow for a complete absorption of the water by the chickpea flour.

 - A foam may develop on the surface of the batter.
 If so, gently remove with a spoon.
 Whisk in the Rosemary Olive Oil.

 - Preheat the oven to 400˚F, and move the rack to the top third of the oven.